 ARTICLE 9: APPOINTED OFFICERS (NON-VOTING)

-9.1 The GAARA Statisticians, Ice Coordinator, Webmaster and Tournament Director shall be Officers of GAARA but not voting members of the Executive.
+9.1 The GAARA Statisticians, League Scheduler, Webmaster and Tournament Director shall be Officers of GAARA but not voting members of the Executive.

+ARTICLE 10: Honorariums

+10.1 The League Scheduler may qualify for an honorarium.
+This requirement and the amount will be determined via majority vote of the GAARA Executive each year.